MassTransit/MassTransit/docs/advanced/scheduling/README.md

 To use Quartz.NET, an instance of Quartz.NET must be running and configured to use the message broker.

+### Internal Quartz.NET instance

+MassTransit is able to connect to an existing Quartz.NET instance running in the same executable.

+<<< @/docs/code/scheduling/SchedulingInternalInstance.cs

+::: warning
+The code above asumes Quartz.NET is already configured using dependency injection.
-::: tip Quartz.NET Docker Image
+:::

+### External Quartz.NET instance

 MassTransit provides a [Docker Image](https://hub.docker.com/r/masstransit/quartz) with Quartz.NET ready-to-run using SQL Server.
 A complementary [SQL Server Image](https://hub.docker.com/r/masstransit/sqlserver-quartz) configured to run with Quartz.NET is also available.
 Combined, these images make getting started with Quartz easy.

-:::
+### Testing

 Quartz.NET can also be configured in-memory, which is great for unit testing.